 The odds are down, the enemy's tied the heroic group to a chair and have a nuclear missile pointed straight at them.
 All's lost, right?
 Wait!
-There's a Million-to-One Chance that they can get out of this situation victorious, but it will take split second timing.
+There's a Million to One Chance that they can get out of this situation victorious, but it will take split second timing.
 Of course, before attempting to do this split second timing, the heroes point it out to each other that the chances are minimal through the phrase:

 - In Code Geass, Suzaku used his "Live on!"
 Geass to perfectly time his attack, which allowed him to exploit the One Chance he had to deactivate FLEIJA.

 - Sunshine has a fairly well justified version of this: the ship only had one bomb, so if something went wrong, there was no other option.
 In fact this is what sets off the plot; when they receive a Distress Call from the first spaceship sent on their mission and debate whether to risk their mission to respond, it's pointed out that spaceship has a second bomb, so at least they'll have two chances of success.